The uses and abuses of hypnosis

 The ease with which this can be done has been demonstrated countless times, particularly through the pioneering work of psychologist Elizabeth Loftus.
 In the 1980s and 1990s, whole families were pulled apart as a result of supposed memories of parental sexual abuse being ‘uncovered’ in therapy.
 The European Therapy Studies Institute, the predecessor for Human Givens College, put on the first major seminar to alert clinicians to false memory syndrome.
 In one case, a young woman recalled in therapy that she had been repeatedly raped by a group of Satanists that included members of her family and others in the local community.
 But it emerged later that she had been confabulating, along with her therapists.
 So therapists need to be vigilant not to make emotionally arousing suggestions, even in the form of questions (such as about the possibility of childhood neglect or abuse or that a partner might be having an affair), which a client may then dwell on and consequently dream about, then recall the dream and give credence to it, without due evidence.

-Inducing hallucinations,
+Inducing hallucinations

 Conditioning

 As a form of learning, this inevitably involves the REM state and, one way or another, hypnosis is practised by all cults and political parties.
-For example, the use by politicians of abstract hypnotic words like ‘positive change’, ‘values’ or ‘principles’, force people into an internal trance to search for what they understand as the meaning of these words, even though the politicians give no concrete examples.
+For example, the use by politicians of abstract hypnotic words like ‘positive change’, ‘values’ or ‘principles’, forces people into an internal trance to search for what they understand to be the meaning of these words, even though the politicians give no concrete examples.
 (Everyone wants to change something in their life.
 And no individual wants negative change.
 So when a politician uses words like change or progressive it is a con trick.)

 Of course, in therapy, abstract language is used with benign intentions, to send clients on their own internal search to find meanings for ‘inner resources’, ‘creativity’ and ‘strengths’ etc, but it is important to remain mindful both of how power can easily be abused and of how unintended consequences can occur when language is used loosely.
 At the very least, over-use of trance-inducing positive abstractions can prevent a client from moving forward, if certain abstractions are not made concrete.
 For instance, suppose a client scales herself at a 2 for depression on a scale where 1 is the deepest of depressions and 10 is living life fully again.
 The therapist then asks what number of the scale the client will need to reach to feel satisfied.
 The client says 7 or 8.
 All we have here is a set of abstracts, including the descriptors for 1 and 10 and a couple of meaningless numbers above mid-scale.
 Unless the therapist ascertains the behaviour the client associates with 1 and 10, and with 7 or 8, the client has nothing concrete to work with, in terms of making positive changes – and the therapist has nothing for the client to rehearse achieving in guided imagery.
 Although we teach trainee therapists to ask, in effect, “What does that look like?” when clients talk in abstract terms, sometimes therapists themselves become entranced by the abstractions, go on their own internal searches, and fail to see past them.
-I have seen this sort of thing happen often over the years that I have examined trainee therapists.
-The point I am making is that it can be surprisingly easy to be seduced into trance, even when you think you know better.
+I have seen this sort of thing happen often over the years that I have acted as an examiner of trainee therapists.
+It can be surprisingly easy to be seduced into trance, even when you think you know better.

 Unwanted telepathy

-Therapists tend to go into a deeply focused state when they are intensely trying to help somebody and, at such moments, a confusion of ego boundaries can occur, harming both therapist and client.
-With every connection we make with another person, there is a field of relationship involved; how this works we describe in Godhead: the brain’s big bang.2 Many therapists experience telepathy with their clients.
+Therapists tend to go into a deeply focused state when they are trying intensely to help somebody and, at such moments, a confusion of ego boundaries can occur, harming both therapist and client.
+With every connection we make with another person, there is a field of relationship involved; how this works we describe in Godhead: the brain’s big bang.4 Many therapists experience telepathy with their clients.
 For instance, if a therapist, for whatever reason, is feeling below par and wishes that they had fewer clients that day, clients will often start to ring up and postpone appointments.
 It is astonishing and happens far too often to be down to chance.
-(A related, common experience is that of suddenly knowing that someone close has died, even if they were miles away and previously thought to be in good health.)
+(A related common experience is that of suddenly knowing that someone close has died, even if they were miles away and previously thought to be in good health.)

 Damaging a person’s very essence